yourcastro/tcsapis/README.md

-Your station is plugged into switch port 3.
-You run Wireshark to capture network traffic but can see only your station’s unicast traffic as well as multicast and broadcast traffic.
-You must capture all unicast traffic on the switch.
-What should you do?
+You would like to detect hosts on network 199.126.129.0 with a subnet mask of 255.255.255.0.
+You need to identify the operating system running on each detected host.
+Which command should you issue?